 What are some of your favorite memories of your time in law school?

 My most memorable and favorite memory will have to be the “Eyes on the ICC” Conference that the International Law Society, which I led as President, hosted along with the United Nations Association of Maine.
 The panel consisted of stellar international law experts and State Department officials and brought in law students, professors, and the Maine legal community.
-Additionally, I don’t remember a moment when I wasn’t volunteering somewhere, whether it was Volunteer Lawyers Project or Immigrant Legal Advocacy Project or elsewhere.
+Additionally, I don’t remember a moment when I wasn’t volunteering somewhere, whether it was Volunteer Lawyers Project, Immigrant Legal Advocacy Project, or elsewhere.
 I really appreciated the encouragement from the school to volunteer and be useful to the community.

 When you weren’t in class or studying, where were you most likely to be found?